Isaac-Sun-2024/Bible-Access/README.md

 do not use install-dev.sh

 # Features
-Written in C for MAXIMUM efficiency
+Written in C for MAXIMUM efficiency\n
-King James version
+King James version\n
-Free for everyone - GNU public licence
+Free for everyone - GNU public licence\n
-Easy to use (tutorial included by running main command) Small file size
+Easy to use (tutorial included by running main command)\n Small file size\n
-Install script/command included
+Install script/command included\n